amplitude/amplitude-docs/content/collections/experiment_troubleshooting/en/variant-jumping.md

 ### Inclusion list

-Let's say you have some user IDs in the inclusion list.
+Imagine you have some user IDs in the inclusion list.
 You call `fetch()` and pass the user ID in to the call.
-This returns the control experience, as per the inclusion list.
+This returns the control experience, per the inclusion list.
 But the next time you call `fetch()`, you don't pass in the user ID.
-Now the user doesn't meet the inclusion list criteria, so the bucketing key is hashed and they may see a different variant instead.
+Now the user doesn't meet the inclusion list criteria, so Amplitude hashes the bucketing key, and the user may see a different variant instead.
 The same thing can happen if you include device IDs.

 In this example, the user has a user ID.
 They match the inclusion list and get the `signin-up-new_design` experience.